On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-\begin {theorem} Let $(G,H,\theta)$ be a symmetric pair, and assume that $\textbf{G}$ is s split reductive connected algebraic group and that $G$ contains a $\theta$-split Borel subgroup.
+\begin {theorem} Let $(G,H,\theta)$ be a symmetric pair, and assume that $G$ has a maximal torus which is $(\theta,F)$-split.
 If $(G,H,\theta)$ is t-stable and s-stable, then in is also p-stable. \end {theorem}

-\begin{proof} First note that in this case the minimal $\theta$-split parabolic subgroups are precisely the $\theta$-split Borel subgroups of $G$.
-Thus,by Proposition \ref{p-stable iff weakly p-stable} it will be sufficient to prove that every two $\theta$-split Borel subgroups of $G$ are $H$-conjugate.
+\begin{proof} First note that in this case the minimal $\theta$-split parabolic subgroups in this case are precisely the $\theta$-split Borel sub-groups of $G$.
+Thus,by Proposition \ref{proposition: p-stable iff weakly p-stable} it will suffice to prove that every two $\theta$-split Borel subgroups of $G$ are $H$-conjugate.
 Let $B$,$B'$ be $\theta$-split Borel subgroups.
 Let $A,A'$ be $\theta$-stable maximal F-split tori of $G$ contained in $B,B'$ respectively.
 Since the pair is t-stable we may assume that $A = A'$.

 By the transitivity of the action of the Weyl group on the Weyl chambers, there exists $w \in W_G(A)$ such that $w(\Phi(A,B)) = \Phi(A,B')$.
 But then since both $B$ and $B'$ are $\theta$-split,

 so